Sports on TV for Sunday, October 30 - WTOP News

 |8 p.m.

-FS1 — MLS Eastern Conference Semifinal: NY City FC at Philadelphia Union
+FS1 — MLS Eastern Conference Final: NY City FC at Philadelphia Union

 |SOCCER (WOMEN’S)